North African campaign: Western Desert campaign

 On 10 May 1940, the Wehrmacht started the Battle of France (or Westfeldzug).
 Six weeks later, France surrendered.
 The Armistice at Compiègne took place on 22 June 1940 leaving the Vichy government in control of French territory not occupied by Germany.
 This included all of French North Africa.
 On 10 June, Italy aligned itself with Nazi Germany and declared war upon France and the United Kingdom.
 Italian leader Benito Mussolini explicitly outlined in his declaration of war that this did not involve the war against Kingdom of Egypt, saying "Italy does not intend to drag into the conflict other peoples bordering her on land or on sea".
 British forces (along with Indian and Rhodesian troops) based in Egypt were initially ordered to take defensive measures, but to avoid provocation as much as possible.
 However, on 11 June the British started launching a series of raids against Italian positions in Libya.
 Following the defeat of France on 25 June, Italian forces in Tripolitania - facing French troops based in Tunisia - redeployed to Cyrenaica to reinforce the Italian Tenth Army.
 This, coupled with the steadily degrading equipment of the British forces, led General Archibald Wavell to order an end to the raids and place the defence of the Egyptian border with a small screening force.

 By 8 August, Mussolini ordered the Tenth Army to invade Egypt.
 Two days later, no invasion having been launched, Mussolini ordered Marshal Graziani that, the moment German forces launched Operation Sea Lion to invade Great Britain, he was to attack.
-Beaten in the Battle of Britain, the German invasion never took place.
-On 8 September, the Italians - hampered by a lack of transport, enfeebled by the low level of training among officers, and weakened by the state of its supporting equipment - were ordered to invade Egypt the following day.
-The battle plan was to advance along the coastal road while limited armoured forces operated on the desert flank.
-To counter the Italian advance, Wavell ordered his screening forces to harass the advancing Italians, falling back towards Mersa Matruh, where the main British infantry force was based.
+After German defeat in the Battle of Britain, the invasion never took place.
+On 8 September, the Italians - despite being hampered by a lack of transport, low levels of training among officers, and the state of its supporting equipment - were ordered to invade Egypt the following day.
+The plan was to advance along the coastal road while limited armoured forces operated on the desert flank.
+To counter the Italian advance, Wavell ordered his screening forces to harass the Italians and then fall back towards Mersa Matruh, where the main British infantry force was based.
 Positioned on the desert flank was the 7th Armoured Division, which would strike at the flank of the Italian force.